Gatenox/GatenoxDevelopersHub/README.md

 **Company information**
 The tab is split into 2 sections:
 1. Basic settings:
-   * you can upload your company logo, to present it on portal
+   * you can upload your company logo that is displayed on the Gatenox Hub
-   * about company - a brief description about your company and its services.
-It is used on welcome screen, when you invite users using your referral code
+   * you can edit the "About Company" details which is a brief description about your company and its services.
+It is displayed on the welcome screen and will be displayed to users you invite using your referral code
-   * check available amount of credits - credits are used in Gatenox to buy additional services, such as extend verification on sanctions and PEP lists or to ask users to provide an external KYC verification.
-To add more credits please contact our sales department at sales@gatenox.com.
+   * you can also check your credit balance.
+Credits are used to buy additional services such as extended verification on sanctions and PEP lists or to ask users to provide an external KYC verification.
+To add more credits, please contact our sales department at sales@gatenox.com.

 2. Verification settings:
-   * Verification link - consist of a link + your company referral code.
-The code can be modified to fit your company name or other requirements,
+   * you can customize your verification link
-   * Required fields - a complete set of required data + documents, that need to be provided by other companies during the verification process.
-This data can be configured in the setup phase, when you will be using Gatenox as a corporate KYC verification tool.
+   * you can see the required fields which is mandatory for every user you verify.
+This data can be configured in the setup phase.

 <img src="./Images/settings_company.png">